BrianBosho/cram_plan/api_doc.md

 - If an invalid arm value is provided
 - Any exception during arm movement

-#### Implementation Notes
-- Maps string arm value to the appropriate `Arms` enum values
-- Valid arm values are "left", "right", "both" (case-insensitive)
-- If no arm is specified, parks both arms
-- Uses `ParkArmsAction` to move the robot's arms to parking position
-- Logs arm movement to console

 ### 14. calculate_relative_distances

 Calculates the relative distances between two objects in the world, returning the difference in x, y, z coordinates and the Euclidean distance.

-**Source**: `robot_actions_api.py`

 #### Parameters